 Students can contact the Examination Committee Industrial Design (EC ID) in two different ways.
-With a request or through an objection.
+With a request or through an appeal.

 Request: If, for example, you would like exemption from a course, to propose a different learning activity as part of your curriculum, approval for a double degree, would like to request quarantine for exams, or would like to get permission for courses outside the ID curriculum.

-Students should submit an individual request or an individual objection in writing to the Examination Committee.
-The correct procedure must be followed for each request or objection.
+Students should submit an individual request in writing to the Examination Committee.
+The correct procedure must be followed for each request.
 Refer to the rules and regulations that apply to your request or objection as part of your argumentation.

-IMPORTANT: Use the EC Request/Objection form and consult the EC Request/Objection information on the Forms and files page for more information on the different types of Requests and Objections and the procedures involved.
+IMPORTANT: Use the EC Request form and consult the EC Request information on the Forms and files page for more information on the different types of Requests and the procedures involved.

-The academic advisor can provide help and should always be contacted when submitting a request or objection.
+The academic advisor can provide help and should always be contacted when submitting a request.
 The academic advisor will only give you feedback once.
 You can find the contact details for the secretary of the Examination Committee ID and your Academic advisor on the Contact page.

 If you would like to get feedback from your academic advisor, the draft request or objection form should be submitted no later than one week before the deadline.
 Your request needs to be submitted to the EC at least one week before the meeting, the deadline is Monday 23.59h.
 Only then will your request be discussed in the next EC ID meeting.